Meet the guides:

-In his seventh year with Bike the Big Apple
+In his eighth year with Bike the Big Apple

 Max was born and raised in Manhattan's Morningside Heights, although he currently resides in Brooklyn.
 Ever since his building's superintendent dug an old bike out of the basement for him when he was a lad, he has been exploring New York's avenues and gutters on two wheels.
 Max has bicycled the west coast of the United States, chunks of Europe, the Caribbean, as well as every single street in the Bronx.
 After graduating from the prestigious University of Chicago, he used to work researching alternative transportation options for New York City at a non-profit - before realizing that a desk, even the coolest, most fun desk, was not for him.
 Now he occupies his non-touring as a professional paramedic (he's never needed to use those skills on a tour!), which allows him to explore the city in another mode.
 New York City has him by the wheels, and he looks forward to rolling with you!

-In his seventh year with Bike the Big Apple
+In his eighth year with Bike the Big Apple

 Manny has seen the streets of New York from top to bottom - literally!
 For his very first job, he worked as a subway conductor for the Metropolitan Transit Authority, traveling beneath the very city he now cycles through.
 A native New Yorker, born in Manhattan and raised in Queens, Manny is, however, no novice to biking in New York, having spent many a day of his youth on a bike.
 In addition to his tours for Bike the Big Apple, he works as a reference librarian at Queens College with a specialization in Spanish language and literature.
 (Don't worry, he won't tell you to shush on a tour!)
 His own Spanish heritage runs many generations until his father emigrated from Spain to the U.S. via Cuba.
 Manny himself lived and studied in Spain for two years during the controversial Generalissimo Francisco Franco era.
 He is also proud of his cycling heritage!
 In addition to Spain, he has bicycled through Portugal, Poland, France, Italy, Germany, England, Ireland, the Netherlands, Belgium, Switzerland, and do not forget Luxembourg- small but hilly!
 From his travels across to Europe to those underground, Manny has loads of stories and secrets to share with you!

-In his seventh year with Bike the Big Apple
+In his eighth year with Bike the Big Apple

 A Parisian native, George, made his home in the New York islands in 2003, studying geography and residing in almost every borough of New York City (including aboard his sailboat) before settling in Queens with his lovely wife and cat.
 As an urban explorer and restless vagabond, George has spent the past decade navigating the streets and waterways of the Big Apple by bicycle and by boat, but his voyages have taken him as far as Alaska and the Pacific Northwest, cycling 2,000 miles (3,200 km) in the world's largest temperate rainforest, and on his own personal Tour de France following the trace of his Huguenot ancestors.
 In the offseason, Captain George organizes sailing vacations around the world, and when he is not busy biking or sailing, he volunteers with local organizations and cooperatives that promote environmental protection, alternative energy, and urban sustainability.
 He was recently involved in a project designing and building bicycle generators for household electricity.
 George loves to experience the life of the city and he is delighted to show you around the block!

-In her third year with Bike the Big Apple
+In her fourth year with Bike the Big Apple

 Erin grew up in Pennsylvania and moved to New York City in 2005 to attend college.
 New York City blew her away so badly that she had no choice but to make it her permanent home.
 Erin has taken advantage of the immensely diverse opportunities the city has to offer by working an array of jobs including (in no particular order): chocolate maker, photographer, assistant bike mechanic, Bike the Big Apple sweep, photo technician, and currently an archivist.
 She now lives in Brooklyn where she spends her days off exploring the ever changing city and eating the varied and delicious food to be found there.
 She strives to learn new things everyday while doing one of her favorite things in the world: riding a bicycle.

-In his third year with Bike the Big Apple
+In his fourth year with Bike the Big Apple

 Born and raised in Brooklyn, Ray, believes that no visit to New York is complete without a trip to his part of town.
 After a 4-year stint studying Geology in rural Minnesota (and 7 months studying Spanish in Mexico), Ray returned to New York and began begrudgingly learning about Manhattan in order to become a more thorough tour guide.
 Today he will happily show you around the whole city but then will undoubtedly subject you to a vote on borough superiority.
 When he's not cruising around on 2 wheels he works with students, tutoring math and Spanish during the year and working at a sleepaway camp in New Hampshire during the summer.
 Other than Queens's Jamaica Bay, the most exotic places Ray has biked include Ireland, Spain, and Mexico where he would dodge pickups and buses past cornfields on his way to and from his university.